Artifacts definition

 output_file: ps_auxwww.txt

-It is common practice to group all artifacts related to the same topic within a single YAML file.
-This approach allows for more granular artifact collection based on the specific case you are working on.
+It's a common practice to group artifacts by related topics within the same YAML file.
+This structure allows for more precise and efficient artifact collection tailored to your specific needs.

 artifacts